hsoft/seg7-multiplex/README.md

 prototype works on 3V and draws less than 6mA.
 For reference, the backlight of a typical 2x8 LCD screen draws something like 20-40mA.

-The idea is to use the 4 wires of USB connectors to power the display and send serial data using a homemade protocol that tells it what number to show.

 ## Serial protocol

-It works by serially sending it 5 bits of data using `SER` and `CLK`, the first 4 bits being an encoded digit from `0` to `9` (starting with the least significant bit) and ending with a "dot" bit that determines if the dot is shown or not.
+It works by serially sending it 5 bits of data using `INSER` and `INCLK`, the first 4 bits being an encoded digit from `0` to `9` (starting with the least significant bit) and ending with a "dot" bit that determines if the dot is shown or not.

 This is done for each digit that needs to be shown (starting with the rightmost digit).
 Thus, to show 2 digits, we send 10 bits.